Hoshiharetsu/dat_201_sp20/week09/README.md

 ## <span id="midterm">Project presentations</span>

-Here are the components your presentation absolutely needs to have:
+Here are the components your presentation should have:

    * The question you set out to answer.
    * A fully-baked map layout.